-Body-Mind Centering® (BMC) is a somatic practice, grounded in your physical body, to study the full range of your mental, emotional, and spiritual being.
+Body-Mind Centering® (BMC) is a somatic practice, grounded in the physical body, to study the full range of your mental, emotional, and spiritual being.
 You use movement, breath, voice, perceptions, and touch to bring awareness to every part of your body and develop your internal awareness to support your external world.
 You explore all your body's anatomical systems and how they support you in all your activities.

 A first step in BMC is developing cellular awareness.
 Cells are a microcosm of your individual self and contain the potential to develop into more complex and differentiated forms and to encourage higher levels of consciousness to emerge.

 Awareness comes through making contact with your cells by focusing your attention on them.
 You can bring attention to your cells by breathing into them, using imagery, or working with the touch of another person who places focus on your cells.
 Your focused attention initiates a flow of energy that brings about your awareness.